 The National Honor Society (NHS) is the nation's premier organization established to recognize outstanding high school students.
 More than just an honor roll, Fairview's NHS serves to recognize those students who have demonstrated excellence in the areas of Scholarship, Leadership, Service, and Character.
 These characteristics have been associated with membership in the organization since its beginning in 1921.

-Ms. Karen Nieb and Mr. Darren Bessett sponsor the FHS chapter of the National Honor Society.
+Mr. Dylan Muzny and Ms. Annabelle Merg sponsor the FHS chapter of the National Honor Society.
 The school chapter inducts members via teacher recommendations.
 Because the meetings are infrequent, members are expected to attend every meeting, and they must complete 20 hours of community service each semester both on their own and with other members of the society.
 The Society’s purpose is threefold:

 - To give back to the community with service;